 (Source: Chinese University Of Hong Kong)

-One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site’s administration login username and password.
-This can be achieved with software programs that automatically tries to guess hundreds of possible login combinations in minutes.
+There are many ways hackers try to break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+This is achieved with scripts and software that automatically tries to guess hundreds of login combinations in minutes.

-If you’re not using strong usernames or unguessable passwords, your site could be an easy target for hacking attempts.
+If you’re not using strong usernames or unguessable passwords, your site can be an easy target for hacking attempts.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-”Botnets” are networks of computers that have been infected with malicious scripts or code, which are then controlled remotely as a group, typically without the computer owners even being aware that this is happening.
+”Botnets” are networks of computers that have been infected with malicious code, which can then be controlled remotely as a group, often without the unsuspecting computer owners even being aware that this is going on.

-Botnets are typically used to blast mass spam emails from the infected computers of compromised user accounts.
+Botnets are often used to blast out mass spam emails.

-The screenshot below was taken from an internet security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the world since 2009 …
+Below is a screenshot taken from an online security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the globe since 2009 …

 (ZeuS is a botnet that has been actively compromising computer networks all around the world since 2009.
-Screenshot image: SecureList.com)
+Image: SecureList.com)

-These were well organized and highly distributed attacks.
-Over 90,000 IP addresses were identified by a number of hosting companies just in the initial attack, when millions of attempts to force their way into WordPress user administration areas took place.
-The brute-force attacks then continued, with over 30,000 WordPress sites being hacked every day.
+These botnet attacks on WordPress are well organized and highly distributed.
+Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress site admin areas.
+The attacks then continued, with over 30,000 WordPress sites and blogs being hacked every day.

-Coverage of this worldwide brute-force attack was widely reported in all the major webhosting companiesand leading technology publications, such as Forbes, TechNews Daily, Tech Crunch, PC Magazine, BBC News, and even on the official website of the US Department of Homeland Security …
+News of this mass brute-force attack was reported by all the major webhosting companies, as well as the leading technology publications, such as TechNews Daily, Forbes, PC Magazine, Tech Crunch, BBC News, and even on the official US Department of Homeland Security website …

-Does This Mean WordPress Is Not Secure And We Should Stop Using It?
+Does This Mean We Should Stop Using WordPress?

-No. In fact, there are lots of very good reasons why you should choose WordPress if you are concerned about the security of your website.
+No. In fact, there are lots of great reasons why you should use WordPress if you are concerned at all about the security of your online presence.

-We explain what makes WordPress a very secure platform for websites in this article: Why WordPress Is A Secure Platform For Websites –
+We explain why WordPress is a secure web platform in this article: Is WordPress A Secure Website Platform?

-It’s important to understand that, in the case of April 2013 brute force attack described above, no specific WordPress vulnerability was being exploited (the same script was also attacking sites built using other web applications like Joomla).
+It’s important to note that, in the case of April 2013 brute-force botnet attack described above, no specific WordPress vulnerability was being exploited (the same script was also targeting sites built using other CMS applications like Joomla).

-Mike Little, one of the co-founders of WordPress, made the following comment about the brute-force attacks:
+Mike Little, the co-founder of WordPress, said this about the botnet attacks: